 Use Infographics Where Possible

 Infographics help to make your content incredibly appealing and more engaging.
 That’s important as it makes your content shareable and even more informative to those reading it.

 Go the extra mile and make the content interactive.
 Whether it’s by including a quiz or integrating with a relevant piece of video or game, you’re likely to get even more noticed when you steer clear of inundating your account with lazy posts.

 Use Images or Memes

-Images get more clicks, retweets, likes, comments and even attract a greater number of social media followers.
+Images get more clicks, retweets, likes, and comments and even attract a greater number of social media followers.
 So make good use of them while you still can.

 Hashtags are crucial for increasing your social media exposure.
-Commonly used on Twitter and Facebook, you can use them get your brand all over and direct even more people to your page.
+Commonly used on Twitter and Facebook, you can use them to get your brand all over and direct even more people to your page.